 2nd and 3rd DUI Offense in New Jersey, What to Know

 Legal landscape note: This article was originally published in 2017 and was reviewed and updated for republication in July 2026.
-New Jersey law changes frequently -- contact us to discuss how the current law applies to your situation.
+New Jersey law changes frequently.

 Getting a DUI can result in heavy fines and a loss of license.
 If you rely on a vehicle for work it can affect your stability.
 If within 10 years of the first offense you are charged with a second DUI/DWI the penalties will be much more severe.
 It also won’t matter to what degree over the legal limit you are.
 Meaning that if you have a BAC (Blood Alcohol Content) of 0.08% your penalties will be the same as if your BAC had been 0.19%.